ms-iot/remote-wiring/installation.md

 11. Right-click on the project again and select "Reload Project".
 If you are prompted to save, select yes!

  ![Reload Project](https://github.com/ms-iot/content/images/remote-wiring/ref_10.png)

+12. Verify you have added the necessary [Device Capabilities](#device-capabilities) to your project manifest!

 ###Step 4: Have fun!